obaskly/Vas-y/README.md

 # Vas-y V2.0

-A program with a user friendly interface, performs encryption and decryption based on a custom cipher, base64, and AES + RSA .
+A program with a user friendly interface, performs encryption and decryption based on a custom cipher, base64, Asymmetric Encryption .

 # Requirements